 4. What they thought during that meeting?

 You hold a meeting wherein concerns were shared, issues were raised and decisions were made.
 Every participant in the meeting supported the decisions and things appeared to be quite clear.
-But then your people start having meetings where they discuss about concerns and issues that they didn’t shared in the actual meeting.
+But then your people start having meetings where they discuss concerns and issues that they didn’t share in the actual meeting.
 They tend to disagree with some decisions.

 5. How the management makes their day cumbersome?

-Understand that employees wish to talk to you, but they also have tasks to accomplish too, which might mean that bonding with their manager or boss is of least priority to them.
+Understand that employees wish to talk to you, but they also have tasks to accomplish too, which might mean that bonding with their manager or boss is of the least priority to them.
 Never interrupt employees, who are busy and engrossed in their work just because you thought of checking up with your staff.

-So these are five things that every employee in an office setting tends to talk behind his/her boss.
+So these are five things that every employee in an office setting tends to talk about behind his/her boss.
 For leaders and entrepreneurs, this means having total transparency.